 A is eligible to request a ruling pursuant to Notice 98-34 because he is a resident fully liable to income tax in Country B, the country in which he was born.

-A submitted all of the information required by Notice 97-19, as modified by Notice 98-34.
-We conclude, based solely on the facts submitted and the representations made, that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34.
-Accordingly, A will not be presumed under section 877(a)(2) as having had as one of his principal purposes for expatriating the avoidance of U.S. taxes.
+A submitted all of the information required by Notice 97-19, as modified by Notice 98-34, including any additional information requested by the Service after review of the submission.

+Accordingly, based solely on the facts submitted and the representations made, we conclude that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34.
+Therefore, A will not be presumed under section 877(a)(2) as having had as one of his principal purposes for expatriating the avoidance of U.S. taxes.
 We further conclude that A will not be treated under section 877(a)(2) as having had as one of his principal purposes for expatriating the avoidance of U.S. taxes because the information submitted clearly establishes the lack of a principal purpose to avoid taxes under subtitle A or B of the Code.